Floorp-Projects/Floorp/devtools/docs/backend/backward-compatibility.md

 ## Feature Detection

-Starting with Firefox 36 (thanks to [bug 1069673](https://bugzilla.mozilla.org/show_bug.cgi?id=1069673)), you can use actor feature detection to determine which actors exist and what methods they expose.
+Starting with Firefox 36 (thanks to [bug 1069673](https://bugzilla.mozilla.org/show_bug.cgi?id=1069673)), you can use actor feature detection to determine which actors exist.

+### Target hasActor helper

-1. Detecting if the server has an actor: all you need is access to the `Toolbox` instance, which all panels do, when they get instantiated.
+Detecting if the server has an actor: all you need is access to the `Toolbox` instance, which all panels do, when they get instantiated.
 Then you can do:

 ```js
 let hasPerformanceActor = toolbox.target.hasActor("performance");